Clear Red Sea water at Marsa Alam with pristine coral reef visible below the surface

 Dugongs at Abu Dabbab

 Abu Dabbab bay, north of Marsa Alam town, holds one of the most reliable dugong (sea cow) populations accessible to snorkelers and divers in Egypt.
-Dugongs feed on the seagrass beds in the bay’s shallow water and are regularly encountered by boat trips from Marsa Alam.
+Dugongs feed on the seagrass beds in the bay’s shallow water and are regularly encountered on boat trips from Marsa Alam.
 Sightings are not guaranteed, but the frequency here is higher than anywhere else along the Egyptian coast.
 The same bay also sees sea turtles regularly.
+A combined Abu Dabbab and Sha’ab Samadai (the dolphin house) day trip costs approximately $55–75 per person by boat from Port Ghalib.

 Wadi El Gemal National Park

 Wadi El Gemal National Park begins roughly 60km south of Marsa Alam town and covers a stretch of coast with sea turtle nesting beaches, mangrove stands, and an inland wadi with acacia woodland.
-A park permit is required.
+A park entry permit is required (approximately EGP 50 as of 2026).
 The site receives relatively few visitors and the infrastructure is basic — bring water and expect rough tracks.
+Most visitors arrange this as part of a 4WD tour from Marsa Alam.

 Best Time to Visit